One of the best things to do in Jasper National Park in summer is to hike the Old Fort Point loop trail.

 Download a PDF of the above Jasper hiking map to enlarge the map of the Old Fort Point loop trail.

-Getting to the Old Fort Point, Jasper, trailhead
+Getting to the start of the Old Fort Point, Jasper, trail

 Recommended route: Clockwise Old Fort Point loop, Jasper

 The fastest way to reach the top of Old Fort Point is via the steep wooden stairs leading up from the parking lot.

 Many people go up this way.
 One couple we met on our way down told us they simply saw the stairs, wondered where they would lead and started climbing up.

 We recommend what we think is a better alternative.

 In our view, the best way to hike to Old Fort Point is to follow a clock-wise loop that takes you gently up a longer forested trail.